Firdous2307/aws-rekognition/README.md

 - github actions?

-So I want to use the AWS Rekognition model that will be used to detect images of Ronaldo and Messi.
+So I want to use the AWS Rekognition model that will be used to detect images of Ronaldo and Messi(might change this lagter, allow me brainstorm, the idea is there.
+Just need what to focus it on)
 - Create a Dockerfile.
 -  A flask application.
 - Save my Docker Image to AWS ECR.